Permissions

 - Provisioning — Creates resources during initial setup.
 The customer's admin runs this once.
 Alien never holds these.

 - Management — What Alien uses to manage deployments.
 Controlled by frozen and live.
-Management permissions never include data access — Alien can update your function's code but can't read from storage or vaults.
+Management permissions avoid sensitive customer payload access by default — Alien can update your worker's code and read resource metadata, but it can't read storage objects, KV rows, or user-declared vault payloads unless you explicitly extend management permissions.

 - Application runtime — What your deployed code can access.
 Controlled by permission profiles.
 This page covers this layer.